dmitry-osin/qc-timings/README.md

 ### Description
 Kotlin/JavaFx application that allows to hook key combination associated with main QC items and compute time of next main item appear.

+It means you can guess/hear/see when item has been taken and press shortcut, application will notify you when time will be close to spawn item

 Important: It is not cheat it is just helper app.

 ### Technologies